KTH/devops-course/contributions/tutorial/jii-louiseze/README.md

     - Advantages and the usage of them
 -  Find different parts/steps that you need to understand and do to be able to install and integrate the Github App or Action
     - Yaml files
-    - XML files
     - Webhooks
 - Show real examples where we install and integrate Github Apps and Actions to a repository (at least one example for each part above)
     - Step by step guide
     - Use pictures for the most difficult part

-We appreciate feedback on the tutorial proposal.
+    - Video-tutorial for one of the parts